 No.

-Overall depth is around 70 feet, and we always dive within the NO decompression time limit so that no decompression stops are required.
+Overall depth is around 70 feet, and we always dive within the NO decompression time limit so that no decompression stops are required, only safety stop 3 minutes at 15 feet.
 Some dives for advanced divers with the deep diver certification are around 100 feet.
 PADI standards and procedures are strictly applied on board The Gauguin.

 No, only divers are allowed on the dive boat.